 173 return home from Myanmar prisons

-A total 173 Bangladeshi citizens, who have been held imprisoned in Sittwe (Akyab), the capital of Myanmar's Rakhine State, for one to three years, returned to Bangladesh today.
+A total of 173 Bangladeshi citizens, who have been held imprisoned in Sittwe (Akyab), the capital of Myanmar's Rakhine State, for one to three years, returned to Bangladesh yesterday.

 They were later handed over to relatives, except one who has a criminal charge to his name, around 2:30pm after conducting their health check and immigration, said an official wishing anonymity.